 The survivor was intoxicated.
 Many students, especially those under 21, are concerned about reporting a sexual assault to Public Safety or the police, because they are afraid they will receive an alcohol citation.
 In cases of sexual assault, students will not receive a citation for drinking or using drugs.
 The primary concern of Public Safety, the Office of Student Affairs and the Wesleyan University community is supporting students.
 Wesleyan recognizes that drinking and/or using drugs does not make survivors responsible for an assault.
 Alcohol does not cause sexual assault.
+Alcohol is typically used by offenders to exploit a victim's vulnerability.
 The responsibility for sexual assault lies solely on the shoulders of the offender.
+Alcohol is frequently used in sexual assaults because it decreases a potential victim's judgment, impairs motor control skills and ability to consent.

 The survivor consented to other forms of sexual activity.
-Giving consent to one activity is NOT automatic consent for other activities to occur.
+Giving consent to one activity is not automatic consent for other activities to occur.